zombieFox/nightTab/readme.md

 When developing use:
 - `npm start`

-A development server will run on `http://localhost:5000/`
+A development server will automatically open the project in your browser.
+Normally here: `http://localhost:8080`.

 To build the project use: